Mapping spaces between operads in relation to bimodules: Background and notations

-For $\C \in \Cat(\cS)$ an $\cS$-enriched category, the \textbf{homotopy category} of $\C$, denoted $\Ho(\C)$, is the ordinary category whose objects are the same as those of $\C$ and such that, for $x,y\in \Ob(\C)$, we have By convention, the \textbf{homotopy category of an operad} $\P$ is (see Remark \ref{r:signi1} for notation).
-Moreover, a map $f : \P \rar \Q$ in $\Op(\cS)$ is called a \textit{levelwise weak equivalence} (resp. \textit{fibration, trivial fibration}, etc) if for every sequence $(c_1,\cdots,c_n;c)$ of colors of $\P$, the induced map is a weak equivalence (resp. fibration, trivial fibration, etc) in $\cS$.
+The \textbf{homotopy category} of an $\cS$-enriched category $\C$, denoted $\Ho(\C)$, is the ordinary category with the same objects as $\C$ and morphisms defined by By convention, the \textbf{homotopy category of an operad} $\P \in \Op(\cS)$ is (see Remark \ref{r:signi1} for notation).
+Moreover, a map $f : \P \lrar \Q$ in $\Op(\cS)$ is called a \textit{levelwise weak equivalence} (resp. \textit{fibration, trivial fibration}, etc) if for every sequence $(c_1,\cdots,c_n;c)$ of colors of $\P$, the induced map is a weak equivalence (resp. fibration, trivial fibration, etc) in $\cS$.
 In what follows, we recall the two model structures on enriched operads, according to Caviglia's \cite{Caviglia}.

-\begin{definition} A map $f : \P \rar \Q$ in $\Op(\cS)$ is called a \textbf{Dwyer-Kan equivalence} if it is a levelwise weak equivalence and such that the induced functor between homotopy categories is essentially surjective. \end{definition}
+\begin{definition} A map $f : \P \lrar \Q$ in $\Op(\cS)$ is called a \textbf{Dwyer-Kan equivalence} if it is a levelwise weak equivalence and such that the induced functor between homotopy categories is essentially surjective. \end{definition}

 \begin{definition} The \textbf{Dwyer-Kan model structure on} $\Op(\cS)$ is the one whose weak equivalences are the Dwyer-Kan equivalences and whose trivial fibrations are the levelwise trivial fibrations surjective on colors. \end{definition}